BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 1. Add production `Caddyfile` similar to local dev.
 2. Add a `caddy` service to EC2 docker-compose with ports 80/443.
 3. Remove certbot + SSL blocks from Nginx or disable Nginx entirely.
-4. Update orchestrator to sync `Caddyfile` and restart `caddy` container.
+4. Update the deployment runner to sync `Caddyfile` and restart `caddy` container.

 Current implementation keeps Nginx (host-level) for stability and explicit control.
 Consider Caddy ONLY if you need dynamic routing or simplified header management; update ADR log with the rationale before switching.